jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ### Display WebGL

 - Three.js javascript library from [mrdoob](https://twitter.com/mrdoob)
-- Leading library to display webgl
+- Leading library to display Webgl
 - MIT license, so easy to integrate
-- Run on desktop and mobile.
+- Runs on desktop and mobile.

 ---